nostr-protocol/nips/vending-machine.md

 * Upon completion, the service provider publishes the result of the job with a `kind:65001` job-result event.
 * At any point, the user can pay the included `bolt11` or zap any of the events the service provider has sent to the user.

 `kind:65000` and `kind:65001` events MAY include an `amount` tag, this can be interpreted as a suggestion to pay.
 Service Providers SHOULD use the `payment-required` feedback event to signal that a payment is required and no further actions will be performed until the payment is sent.
-Custeroms are can always either pay the included `bolt11` invoice or zap the event requesting the payment and service providers should monitor for both if they choose to include a bolt11 invoice.
+Customers are can always either pay the included `bolt11` invoice or zap the event requesting the payment and service providers should monitor for both if they choose to include a bolt11 invoice.

 ## Notes about the protocol flow
 The flow is deliverately ambiguos, allowing vast flexibility for the interaction between customers and service providers so that service providers can model their behavior based on their own decisions.
 Some service providers might choose to submit a `payment-required` as the first reaction before sending an `processing` or before delivering `kind:65001` results, some might choose to serve partial results for the job (e.g. as a sample), send a `payment-required`to deliver the rest of the results, and some service providers might choose to assess likelyhood of payment based on an npub's past behavior and thus serve the job results before requesting payment for the best possible UX.